Yannic92/shoppingList/README.md

 # shoppingList
-A shopping list with a RESTful API and an Angular 1 Frontend supported by Angular-Material
+A shopping list with a RESTful API and an Angular 1 Frontend supported by Angular-Material.
+This application allows you to manage your shopping lists and share them with your friends, roommates, ..

 # Requirements